mabenathokozile1-gif/THOMAB25553_PT02508_A_Thokozile-Mabena_SDF01/README.md

 - Currently, I'm learning **HTML, CSS, and JavaScript** while exploring **Github and version control** to share my work!
-- I love problem-solving and working on creative projects,turning ideas into working applications.
+- I love problem-solving and working on creative projects, turning ideas into working applications.
 - My goal is to grow into a full-stack developer and contribute to real-world projects.
 - I'm eager to collaborate, learn from others, and improve with every challenge.